garethslinn/AUIG/README.md

 ### Workflow

 - **Important:** If you want to change the content of the pages, make updates in the `components` templates only.
-The `./pages` and root HTML files are automatically generated each time the component files are changed.
+The `./pages`, `./articles` and root HTML files are automatically generated each time the component files are changed.
 - The project automatically rebuilds when changes are detected in the `components`, `scripts`, `images`, or `styles` directories.
-- Static files are served from the `./pages` directory.
+- Static files are served from the `./pages` and `./articles` directory.

 ---